robertholm73/holm-budget/enhancements-2025-06-28.md

 		- A column for Peanut and one for Robert, with totals at the bottom.

 Mobile app:
+	- One line on top showing which month & year's budget we're working with.
+It's just and indicator, it doesn't have to do anything nor list the other months.
-	- Only one change: On the Admin tab: Account balances, all negative amounts must turn red.
+	- On the Admin tab: Account balances, all negative amounts must turn red